leonhsu95/leonhsu-portfolio2/README.md

 ## Features

-- The user can search any Australia Chartiies by Charity Causes and Australian States
+- The website is mobile first and responsive.
-- User saved cities are stored in local storage.
+- Animation triggers on element on mouse scroll.
-- User can click on any button to search for previous cities and its data.
+- Potential Employers can view all of my projects, skill proficiencies and contact details.

 ## Future Improvements
-- The site can be made responsive for better mobile UI.
+- The site can be more dynamic in animation and can take inspiration from awwwards.com websites.
-- Adding a user modal for quiz responses can interactively get user's choices and preferences to search charities.
+- Contact Form can have js regex for validation and website can be hosted and turned into php to make Contact Form work.

 ## Tests